Configuring HPE GreenLake SSO SAML Authentication with ADFS

 -

-From ADFS to HPE SSO:
+IdP-initiated SSO (from ADFS to HPE SSO):

 -